Department of Energy (DOE).

 Alternatives to be analyzed in this EIS include the proposed action, which would provide for the implementation of an oversight program to develop up to 400 MW of wind energy on the Maui County islands of Maui, Lāna‘i, and/or Moloka‘i and transmission of that energy to O‘ahu.
 A range of wind development projects could be pursued under the proposed action, and include varying power capacities and configurations among the islands, undersea cable corridors and routes, and locational criteria for landing sites (see www.hirep-wind.com for additional information including conceptual maps).
 The EIS will address scenarios under the proposed action that consider a programmatic approach to all wind energy deriving from a single island in Maui County (i.e., Maui, Lāna‘i, or Moloka‘i) and all wind energy deriving from a combination of generation on two or more islands in Maui County, along with associated programmatic approaches to cable corridors and routes and landing site locations.
 The EIS will also analyze a no-action alternative.

 The EIS will evaluate the full range of potential environmental, social, cultural, and economic impacts associated with a proposed wind energy program encompassing the islands of Maui, Lāna‘i and Moloka‘i and use areas on O‘ahu.
-The EIS also will include a cultural impact assessment prepared in accordance with Hawai‘i law, specifically Act 50, SLH 2000.
+The EIS also will include a Start Printed Page 77861cultural impact assessment prepared in accordance with Hawai‘i law, specifically Act 50, SLH 2000.

 Impacts will be analyzed across a number of resource areas, including: